 Complete this form if it applies:

-- For anyone included in the application who is 18 years of age or older and is not your partner:
+- For any member of your family unit included in the application who is 18 years of age or older and is not your partner:

 Form 47a Details of child or other dependent family member aged 18 years or over (238 kB PDF).

 - Pay the first instalment of the visa application charge.

 The second instalment of the visa application charge will be requested before the visa is granted.
 If you do not pay this charge, your visa application will be refused.